GPotoshin/fata-morgana/README.md

 be in yuv format.
 There is `Color.rgb_to_yuv` to help you with convertion.

 ## How to write your animation
-Write a function in C in `video.c` file that takes visual parameters and which frame from animation is drawn.
+Write a function in ZIG in `src/fata_morgana.zig` file that takes visual parameters and which frame from animation is drawn.
 Then add type to `fmaction` in fmaction and add call of c function to function `do_action`.

 # To do list
 - make a better coloring